COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 In this section, we will be giving a brief introduction to the Unity Editor, how to work with it, as well as talking about some fundamental concepts.

-The Unity Editor is split into 6 tabs: Project, Scene view, Game view, Console, Hierarchy, and Inspect view,.
+The Unity Editor is split into 6 views: Project, Scene, Game, Console, Hierarchy, and Inspect.

-// #figure(
+#figure(
-//    image("Images/unity.png", width: 90%),
+   image("Images/unity.png", width: 100%),
-//    caption: [Image of the Unity Editor split into the 6 tabs.]
+   caption: [Image of the Unity Editor split into the 4 main views.
+The game view is another tab inside the Scene view window, and the Console is another tab inside Project view.]
-// )
+)
 [ENABLE IMAGE]

-- *The Project* is the main folder which holds all of your game files, such as scenes, objects, prefabs and much more.
+- *The Project view* is the main folder which holds all of your game files, such as scenes, objects, prefabs and much more.
 Think of this as a root folder for the code base.

 - *The Scene view* is an interactive editor for individual scenes.
 A scene can be thought of as a canvas developers can add objects onto.
 This is one of the main parts that will be used to design the game, with everything in the scene being viewable by the user when playing the game.
 In this view, objects can be moved around the scene, rotated, scaled and transformed.

 - *The Game view* is what the user sees when they play the game.
 This is essential for testing whether everything in the scene works or not.
 To build the scene into the Game view, press the play icon up top in the center of the screen.
 While in this view, you can pause the game, change public variables' values, and even move objects in the scene around.

-- *The Console* acts like any other consoles in an IDE.
+- *The Console (view)* acts like any other consoles in an IDE.
 Whenever an error is thrown in the game, it will be shown in the console.
 You can also use the console to test your code with print statements.

-- *The Hierarchy* is where all objects in the Scene view can be found, broken down to its components.
+- *The Hierarchy view* is where all objects in the Scene view can be found, broken down to its components.
 For example, a dialogue box that you see in the Scene view could be made up of a background image and a textUI component inside the Hierarchy.
 The Hierarchy can be used to quickly select an item in the scene, even when they are invisible.

 - *The Inspect view* shows different attributes that make up an object component selected in the Hierarchy.
 Not only that, it allows developers from accessing an object's public variables and allows scripts to be attached to objects.
 This is the main tool for adding functionality to the scene objects, such as collision for walls, or health for a player character.